 Frequently Asked Questions

 I have experimented several ways and I prefer 300 degrees Fahrenheit because they are almost always done by 3 hours, no matter the size of my ribs.
 You can also cook the ribs around 250 for a "low and slow" method, but anticipate them taking closer to 5 hours.
 Any higher than 350 degrees and the ribs are cooking too fast to be tender.

 Yes!
 Wrapping BBQ ribs in foil when baking will allow them to cook in their own juices, leaving them tender and not dried out.
 They will be falling off the bone!
 Once they're done baking, you can choose to grill them or broil them for extra flavor.

 I prefer baby back ribs for this dry rub oven rib recipe because the way it's cooked makes it tender and flavorful without the extra fat that St. Louis ribs have.
+I also like that most baby back racks have the thin membrane already removed.
 St Louis ribs tend to be better on the grill because they're flatter and have a more even, versus curved, surface.
 However, both will work for this recipe!